patt-ux/NotesApi/README.md

 5. You should see `[]` in the response indicating the database is empty

 ## Stopping the Server
 * While developing, you may need to stop the server.
+* In COMMAND PROMPT windows press the CTRL and C keys at the same time.
-In the terminal window press the CTRL and C keys at the same time (or CMD and C for Mac).
-Press again if necessary to stop all processes on the terminal.
-You may also attempt to close/kill the terminal application to stop the process.
+* In a Terminal Window press the Apple CMD and C keys at the same time.
+* Press the keys again if necessary to stop all processes on the terminal.
+* You may also attempt to close/kill the terminal application to stop the process.

 ## Conclusion
 We've walked through how to set up the server, stop the server and all the available CRUD operations.
 You can now hook this up to a handsome front end application for some serious note taking.
 Although I would advise swapping out lowdb for something more robust like MongoDB or an RDBMS like MySQL.